developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 -----

 ### 2. Create Provisioning Barcodes
 This section involves importing a StageNow settings profile, modifying network and other settings for the target environment, and exporting it for deployment using the EMM system.

+> **Tap any image to enlarge**.

 **Import the** `EMM_PERE-DO` **StageNow profile**: